More at rubyonrails.org:

 Hidden inputs are not shown to the user but instead hold data like any textual input.
 Values inside them can be changed with JavaScript.

-If you're using password input fields (for any purpose), you might want to configure your application to prevent those parameters from being logged.
-You can learn about this in the Securing Rails Applications guide.
+If you're using password input fields, you might want to configure your application to prevent those parameters from being logged.
+You can learn about how in the Securing Rails Applications guide.

-The :model argument of form_with allows us to bind the form builder object to a model object.
+The form_with helper has a :model option that allows you to bind the form builder object to a model object.
 This means that the form will be scoped to that model object, and the form's fields will be populated with values from that model object.

-For example, if we have an @article model object like:
+For example, if we have a @book model object:

 <%= form.text_field :title %>